18F/accessibility/index.md

 ### Wait, you said this is something I should do from the _start_ of a project?
 Really?

 Accessibility works best when incorporated into an agile production environment from the beginning.
 It's very hard to adequately address accessibility concerns at the end of a project, but if taken into account at the beginning, it's quite straightforward and cost-effective.
-Every member of a production team should be aware of what accessibility concerns are and have at least a basic understanding of how they are addressed.
+Every member of a product team should be aware of what accessibility concerns are and have at least a basic understanding of how they are addressed.

 ### I'm still not convinced that this is important

-Designing and developing so that people with many different backgrounds in many parts of their lives can use our products make the experience better for everyone.
-All of us will be differently-abled in different parts of our lives.
-Take a look at Anne Gibson's [Alphabet of Accessibility Issues](https://the-pastry-box-project.net/anne-gibson/2014-july-31) for a great reminder of, well, life happens.
+Designing and developing inclusively makes the experience better for everyone.
+Nearly all of us will be differently-abled at some point in our lives.
+Take a look at Anne Gibson's [Alphabet of Accessibility Issues](https://the-pastry-box-project.net/anne-gibson/2014-july-31).

 ### I'm convinced now!
 Who should I contact for help if this site isn't enough?

-If you have any questions about accessiblity, 508, or would like help, please reach out on the [GitHub Repo.](https://github.com/18F/accessibility).
+If you have any questions about accessiblity, Section 508, or would like help, please reach out on the [GitHub Repo.](https://github.com/18F/accessibility).

 ## Resources